 - Start from the top of the shoes by making straight bars, and then move inside.

 Repeat the steps till you reach the top of the shoes, and you are good to go.

-in tennis shoes there is an extra hole at the start of the shoe opening.
+In tennis shoes, there is an extra hole at the start of the shoe opening.
 That extra hole or eyelet provides ankle support by locking the heel.
-By using this eyelet the laces grip your foot tightly and offering great support while making harsh movements in your tennis game.
+By using this eyelet the laces grip your foot tightly and offer great support while making harsh movements in your tennis game.